Posted on May 21, 2012

 States that ban large capacity magazines capable of firing more than 15 rounds

-States that grandfather pre-ban magazines
+States that do not grandfather pre-ban magazines

 Description of State Laws Banning Large Capacity Ammunition Magazines